 Diminished chords are often used to create a feeling of suspense in music and are created by starting with a minor chord such as c minor which includes the notes C, E flat and G. By simply lowering the 5th note of this minor chord by one half step (lower G to G flat) you have created the c minor diminished chord spelled C, E flat and G flat.

-Augmented chords are also used to create dissonance or suspense in music and are created using the major chord as a starting point.
-For example, begin with the C major chord of C, E and G and raise (or sharp) the 5th note of G up to G sharp.
+Augmented chords create dissonance or suspense in music.
+Use the major chord as a starting point.
+Begin with the C major chord of C, E and G and raise (or sharp) the 5th note of G up to G sharp.
 Voila!
 You now have created the C augmented chord spelled, C, E and G sharp.
 Of all the chord forms discussed in this piano post, the augmented chord is used the least often.

 The final chord you are learning to spell is the seventh chord.
 To do this begin with ANY MAJOR CHORD and add a minor third on top of it.
 An example of this would be to begin with C major spelled C, E and G and add a B flat to create a C Major Seventh Chord.
-Remember, a minor third is made up of 3 half steps so three half steps above G on the piano keyboard is B flat.
+Remember, a minor third includes 3 half steps.
+For example, three half steps above G on the piano keyboard is B flat.

-Now you have learned how to create major chords, minor chords, diminished chords, augmented chords and seventh chords on any instrument.
-You will have the best results in understanding the content of this article if you read it again while following all of the chord building instructions on your keyboard as you read this.
-Then simply apply this knowledge to your own musical instrument.
-By acquiring this knowledge about how to build your own chords you will be head and shoulders above many other “musicians” out there in your knowledge of music theory and chord building.
+You have now learned how to create major chords, minor chords, diminished chords, augmented chords and seventh chords on any instrument.
+Simply apply this knowledge to your own musical instrument.
+You will be head and shoulders above many other “musicians” out there in your knowledge of music theory and chord building.